Optimization of Beyond Diagonal RIS: A Universal Framework Applicable to Arbitrary Architectures: Sum-Rate Maximization Problem

-We remark here that the proximal term in \eqref{subB} is introduced to ensure that the problem is strongly convex (and thus admits a unique solution), which is essential for the convergence of the algorithm.
-In addition, it serves as a safeguard to avoid the elements in $\x$ (equivalently in $\bB$) becoming excessively large.
-Without the proximal term, the elements in $\x$ would take on large values when there are small singular values of $\bA$, leading to unstable performance.
+We remark that the proximal term in \eqref{subB} is introduced to ensure that the problem is strongly convex (and thus admits a unique solution), which is essential for establishing the convergence of the proposed algorithm.
+In addition, it enforces the variable $\x$ (equivalently, $\bB$) to update gradually.
+Without this proximal term, the elements of $\x$ may undergo abrupt update and take on excessively large values, especially when $\bA$ has very small singular value, leading to numerical instability and degraded performance.